Runtime Gate v0.1 MCP-Native Sub-100ms Fail-Closed Pre-Execution

 Action Authorization

-Evaluate whether this specific action should execute at this moment — context drift, scope granularity, multi-step compounding, adversarial manipulation all assessed
+Evaluate whether this specific action should execute at this moment, given the current operational reality.
+Context drift, scope granularity, multi-step compounding, and adversarial manipulation are all considered.

 Threshold Gate